easystats/performance/tests/testthat/_snaps/check_dag.md

       Incorrectly adjusted!
       To estimate the direct effect, also adjust for `b` and `c`.
-      Currently, the model currently only adjusts for `c`.
+      Currently, the model only adjusts for `c`.

       Identification of total effects

       Incorrectly adjusted!
       To estimate the total effect, also adjust for `b` and `c`.
-      Currently, the model currently only adjusts for `c`.
+      Currently, the model only adjusts for `c`.

 ---